 Rapid Response projects are stil being accepted for year 2019-20 but spend must be completed by 31 July 2020.

 The Forum held two GCRF events in May 2019 – both were very well attended.
 Along with poster presentations, we had supoprt teams discussing topics affecting global challenges work and and external advisors and partners talking about ecnomic parnterships, community conservation, community heritage and more….

-The St Andrews Global Challenges Forum, led by Prof. Nina Laurie (Geography & Sustainable Development), was formed in August 2018 as part of the University’s 3-year strategy to the SFC Official Development Assistance (ODA) Global Challenges Research Fund (GCRF).
+The St Andrews Global Challenges Forum, led by Prof. Nina Laurie (Geography & Sustainable Development), was formed in August 2018 as part of the University’s 3 year GCRF strategy (AY 2019) to the SFC Official Development Assistance (ODA) Global Challenges Research Fund (GCRF).
 This strategy allows support to longer-term research and activities which promote the economic development and well-being of countries on the Organisation for Economic Co-operation and Development’s (OECD) Development Assistance Committee (DAC) list.

 The Forum comprises the VP Research, the Director and a team of ten academic champions from the sciences, social sciences and arts and humanities.
 It also benefits from an external Advisory Group of seven government, charity and National Academy stakeholders.